gustavo-rossler/crypto-coins/README.md

 From the project root folder:

- - Set your Coingecko Api-Key in the src/.env file in the "COINGECKO_API_KEY" key.
+ - Set your Coingecko Api-Key in the .env file in the "COINGECKO_API_KEY" key.
  - Execute:

 ```bash